 Then we heard from Claudine Mukamabano, a beautiful young woman, a genocide orphan survivor who turned a life of hardship into one of leadership and advocacy.
 She has the recognition of the Assembly of the State of New York for what she is doing for refugees from Africa.
 “How can we resolve the ethic problems in our continent” she asked?
 What has the African Union done to prevent genocide, she asked?

 When the answers came we heard how an EU good-doer could not provide the rather small amount of money that was needed to provide drinkable water to a particular community – this because there was no existing way to provide small grants.
 She had to push the EU to go for bigger projects.
 I was flabbergasted – where were the Africans themselves – why do they not get off the corruption bags and do something for their people?
 The basic human problem is that the colonizers put in our head that we are inferior and it stayed there.
-They divided us and we stayed divided – was the answer.

 The Ugandan said that the Security Council will act on Genocide.
 He wants Peace Enforcement – Not Just Peace Keeping.
 The problem with elections – you do not get ideology but tribalism.
 They’ll make a constitution and go for elections later – then what?
 The idea is – let’s have the healing before the elections.
 Quite right but this does not even start to scratch the problem.